sitemule/ILEvator/documentation/userguide/10 https.md

 The ILEvator project comes with a keystore file `ilevator.kdb`.

-## TLS Version
+## SSL/TLS Version

-By default ILEvator and the target server will try to negotiate the newest/highest TLS version supported by both parties.
-ILEvator allows to disabled specific TLS versions.
+By default ILEvator and the target server will try to negotiate the newest/highest SSL/TLS version supported by both parties.
+ILEvator allows to disabled specific SSL/TLS versions.
 This can either be made by a procedure call or by setting an environment variable.

 > Environment variables take precedence over settings made by procedure calls.

-### Procedure Call
+### Configure TLS Version

 Calling `iv_configureTlsVersion` will enable or disable the TLS version for negotiation with the server.
 A constant is available for each TLS version like `IV_TLS_13` for TLS version 1.3.